micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-26-rashi_en.md

 <b>Which You have given us, as You swore to our forefathers.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To give to us, and You fulfilled — a land flowing with milk and honey.

 ### passuk 16
-<b>This very day, Hachem, your God, commands you.</b> Each day let them appear novel to you, as if, on that very day, you had been commanded to perform them.
+<b>This very day, Adonoy, your God, commands you.</b> Each day let them appear novel to you, as if, on that very day, you had been commanded to perform them.
 <b>You shall observe and perform them.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>A heavenly echo blesses him; ‘You have brought the first fruits on this day — may you reiterate next year.’

 ### passuk 17